INSTRUCTIONS FOR HOW TO APPLY FOR INITIAL INSTITUTIONAL ACCREDITATION

 Thank you for your interest in seeking institutional accreditation by the Accrediting Bureau of Health Education Schools (ABHES).
-ABHES is recognized by the U.S. Department of Education as an accreditor of private, postsecondary institutions in the United States offering predominantly allied health education programs leading to a certificate, diploma, Associate of Applied Science, Associate of Occupational Science, Academic Associate degree or Baccalaureate degree including those offered via distance education.
-Please see Section on Basic Eligibility from the ABHES Manual for Allied Health Education Schools and Programs.
-If, after review of these requirements, you feel that your institution meets the criteria and is ready to apply for accreditation, please complete the Institutional Application for Accreditation and submit it along with the following required documents:
+ABHES is recognized by the U.S. Department of Education as an accreditor of private, postsecondary institutions in the United States offering predominantly allied health education programs leading to a certificate, diploma, Associate of Applied Science, Associate of Occupational Science, Academic Associate degree and/or Baccalaureate degree including those offered via distance education.
+Please see Chapter II, Section A, Subsection I, on Basic Eligibility from the ABHES Accreditation Manual.
+If, after review of these requirements, you feel that your institution meets the criteria and is ready to apply for accreditation, please complete the Application for Institutional Accreditation and submit it along with the following required documents:

-3) Appropriate application fee payment (separate fee for each campus location).
-Payment must be in the form of a check made payable to ABHES (see Application Fee Schedule); and
+6) Appropriate application fee payment (separate fee for each campus location).
+Payment must be in the form of a check made payable to ABHES (see Appendix H of the Accreditation Manual)

 APPLICATION SUBMISSION INSTRUCTIONS

-APPLICANTS should submit completed application packets electronically via e-mail to firstname.lastname@example.org.
+APPLICANTS must submit a completed application packet via e-mail to firstname.lastname@example.org.
 This may require documents to be professionally scanned as a JPG, TIF, Microsoft-Compatible, or ADOBE PDF to ensure that all information is legible and organized for ease of an electronic review.
-If the documents are scanned in per page and consist of more than two pages, please combine them into one document.
-All documents must include the required signatures where applicable.
+All documents must include the required original signatures where applicable.

-The total number of attachments (if e-mailed) or files (if using a CD Rom or USB drive) is dependent on the application plus the number of exhibits accompanying it.
-Each attachment/file should be named according to its content (e.g., “Application”, “Ownership Disclosure Form”, “Catalog”, "Reviewed Financial Statements,"etc.).
+Each attachment/file should be named according to its content (e.g., “Application”, “Ownership Disclosure Form”, “Catalog”, "Reviewed Financial Statement", etc.).

-It is imperative that the application submission is properly labeled with the (1) institution’s name, (2) city/state, (3) ABHES ID #, if applicable, (4) Entitled “APPLICATION FOR ACCREDITATION”, and (5) the Date of submission.
+It is imperative that the mailed application submission is properly labeled with the (1) institution’s name, (2) city/state, (3) Entitled “APPLICATION FOR ACCREDITATION”, and (4) the Date of submission.

-The only hardcopy document required is a cover letter of intent and the application payment in the form of a check made payable to ABHES and mailed to the address below.
-A separate fee applies to each non-main campus location for which you are seeking accreditation.
-(User Fee Schedule)
+The only hardcopy document required if submitting electronically is a cover letter of intent and the application payment in the form of a check made payable to ABHES and mailed to the address below.
+A separate fee applies to each campus location for which you are seeking accreditation.

 7777 Leesburg Pike, Suite 314N